-- 1. Each cargo tank of a tanker is to be equipped with an overfill alarm system (High-high level) which complies with the followings: - (1) The overfill alarm system is to be independent of the cargo gauging system and the high level alarm system; - (2) The high level alarms is to be identified with the labels "HIGH LEVEL ALARM" in black letters at least 50 mm high on a white background; - (3) The high level alarm is to be set at no less than that corresponding to 95% of tank capacity.
-The high level alarm is to come into operation before overfill alarm . - (4) The high level alarm system is to give a visual and audible tank high level alarm to the ship's operator; - (5) The high level alarm system is to alarm in the event of loss of power to the alarm system orfailure of the electrical circuitry to the tank level sensor; and - (6) The high level alarm system is to be able to be checked at the tank for proper operation prior to each transfer or contain an electronic self-testing feature which monitors the condition of the alarm circuitry and sensor.
+- 1. Each cargo tank of a tanker is to be equipped with an high level alram which: - (1) is to be independent of the overfill alarm system; - (2) is to be identified with the labels "HIGH LEVEL ALARM" in black letters at least 50 mm high on a white background; - (3) is to be set at no less than that corresponding to 95% of tank capacity.
+The high level alarm is to come into operation before overfill alarm; - (4) is to give a visual and audible tank high level alarm to the ship's operator; - (5) is to alarm in the event of loss of power to the alarm system or failure of the electrical circuitry to the tank level sensor; and - (6) is to be able to be checked at the tank for proper operation prior to each transfer or contain an electronic self-testing feature which monitors the condition of the alarm circuitry and sensor.